mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 Now you can access Jupyter in an internet browser using the link we received above.

-Now you can open a Jupyter notebook and select your kernel from the top right corner.
+Open a Jupyter notebook and select your kernel from the top right corner.
 The Python environment is the same environment you used to run the notebook.